JoshuaW1990/bus_arrival_prediction/readme.md

 For preprocess part, all the code can be found in the directory named `preprocess` and a simple example script is also provided.
 Users can feel free to use that code and example if need.

+For model implementation part, all the code can be found in the directory named `implementation` and there is also a simple example script.
+Users can feel free to use or edit that code.